 Our national reputation is built on excellent academic offerings.
-Building and Construction Technology students enjoy an applied, project-based learning environment while receiving a strong technical and scientific foundation for their future career.
+Building and Construction Technology students enjoy an applied, project-based learning environment while receiving a strong technical and scientific foundation for their future careers.
 Our curriculum combines courses in the areas of building systems, materials performance, business management, marketing, digital tools, as well as written and oral communications.

 Complementing our undergraduate program is an advanced research and graduate-study program in a variety of related fields such as building systems, bio-based building materials science, advanced wood structures, building energy consumption, and impact of the built environment on climate change – all centering around the topic of sustainability.
 This establishes BCT as a leader in scientific discovery for the built environment.